Defining System Settings

 You can retain them up to 14 days.

-This option enables you to use API commands to stream alerts from Helix Control-M and to listen for alerts on your client.
-For more information, see Setting Up External Alerts and External Alert Management.
+To stream alerts from Helix Control-M and listen for alerts on your client, use API commands, as described in Setting Up External Alerts and External Alert Management.

 After you enable external alerts, a status message appears with alert streaming status and alert listening status.